dart-lang/site-www/src/tools/pub/automated-publishing.md

  * [Google Cloud Build][9] or,
  * Anywhere else using a [GCP service account][2].

-The following sections will explain how automated publishing is configured, and how you can customize publishing flows in line with your preferences.
+The following sections explain how automated publishing is configured, and how you can customize publishing flows in line with your preferences.

-When configuring automated publishing you will not need to create a long-lived secret that is copied into your automated deployment environment.
+When configuring automated publishing you don't need to create a long-lived secret that is copied into your automated deployment environment.
-Instead authentication will rely on temporary OpenID-Connect tokens signed by either GitHub Actions (See [OIDC for GitHub Actions][1]) or Google Cloud IAM.
+Instead, authentication relies on temporary OpenID-Connect tokens signed by either GitHub Actions (See [OIDC for GitHub Actions][1]) or Google Cloud IAM.

-It is possible to use _exported service account keys_ for deployment environments where an identity service is not present.
+You can use _exported service account keys_ for deployment environments where an identity service isn't present.
-Such exported service account keys are long-lived secrets, they may be easier to use in some environments, but also pose a larger risk if accidentally leaked.
+Such exported service account keys are long-lived secrets, they might be easier to use in some environments, but also pose a larger risk if accidentally leaked.

 {{site.alert.note}}